 Transformative Learning | Intellectual Growth

-We continue our Transformative Learning Series by diving deeper into our 4th Transformation Goal, Intellectual Growth.
-These goals, including Intercultural Competence, Global Citizenship, Personal Growth, and Professional Development guide how we develop and facilitate each one of our study abroad programs.
+We continue our Transformative Learning Series by diving deeper into our goal of Intellectual Growth.
+These goals, including Intercultural Competence, Global Citizenship, Personal Growth, and Professional Development guide how we develop and facilitate each one of our higher education study abroad programs.

 Why do we focus on Intellectual Growth?

-Our fourth transformation goal, Intellectual Growth, lies at the very core of study abroad.
-Intellectual growth relates particularly to cognition (that is, knowledge production and meaning making) within the scope of each program’s focus (be it Biology, Nursing and Midwifery, Ecology, etc.).
+Intellectual growth relates particularly to cognition (that is, knowledge production and meaning-making) within the scope of each program’s focus (be it Biology, Nursing and Midwifery, Ecology, etc.).
 As a goal, it signifies our commitment to upholding study abroad as first and foremost an academic endeavor.

 In recent years, study abroad – and short-term programs in particular – has come under attack for being a veneer for ‘educational tourism’.
 While we believe in making our programs fun and exciting for students, our focus on intellectual growth ensures that our programs remain academically robust.